csc301-fall-2022/assignment-2-5-rebplane-eun-chae-s/README.md

 You should be able to access the app at http://localhost:3000

-### TO DO: CREATE TEST AND TESTING PROVIDE TESTING INSTRUCTIONS
+### TO DO: CREATE TEST AND PROVIDE TESTING INSTRUCTIONS